Krein signatures of transfer operators for half-space topological insulators: Periodic Hamiltonians

 where the $W_i$ and $V=V^*$ are square matrices of size $L$.
 As explained in detail in \cite{ASV}, Laplacians on the triangular and honeycomb lattice can be written in this form.
+Actually, \eqref{eq-genH} slightly extends the class of matrix-valued periodic operators used in \cite{ASV}.
 The Hamiltonian $H$ can be viewed as a periodic Jacobi operator with operator symbols:

 where the coefficient operators acting on $\ell^2(\ZM)\otimes \CM^L$ are given by

 The Landau gauge was chosen such that the Hamiltonian can be written in the form \eqref{eq-HamJac1} of a periodic Jacobi matrix with operator valued entries $A$ and $B$.
 This immediately allows to apply transfer operator techniques developed in Section~\ref{sec-transfer} below.
 Furthermore, one can readily partially diagonalize $H$ by the partial Fourier transform $\Uu_1:\ell^2(\ZM)\to L^2(\TM^1,\frac{dk_1}{2\pi})$ defined by